Snowshoeing

 Safety & Avalanche Awareness

-- No-Go Zones: Do not proceed past the back of Lake Louise toward the Plain of Six Glaciers teahouse, or past Mirror Lake toward Lake Agnes teahouse.
-These are Class 2/3 avalanche terrain in winter.
+- Route boundaries: Continuing past the back of Lake Louise toward the Plain of Six Glaciers teahouse, or past Mirror Lake toward Lake Agnes teahouse, changes the avalanche problem.
+Check current Parks Canada guidance, avalanche.ca, and your own training/equipment before extending the route.

 Scenic Highlights